-The mission of the FSMTB is to support its member boards in their work to ensure that the practice of massage therapy is provided to the public in a safe and effective manner.
+The mission of FSMTB is to support its member boards in their work to ensure that the practice of massage therapy is provided to the public safely and competently.

 - Facilitate communication among member boards and provide a forum for the exchange of information and experience

 - Provide education, services and guidance to member boards that helps them fulfill their statutory, professional, public and ethical obligations

 - Support efforts among member boards to establish compatible requirements and cooperative procedures for the legal regulation of massage therapists in order to facilitate professional mobility and to simplify and standardize the licensing process

 - Ensure the provision of a valid, reliable licensing examination to determine entry-level competence

 - Improve the standards of massage therapy education, licensure and practice through cooperation with entities that share this objective, including other massage therapy organizations, accrediting agencies, governmental bodies and groups whose areas of interest may coincide with those of member boards

 - Represent the interests of its member boards in matters consistent with the scope of the bylaws